Virgin Stripped Bare by Her Bachelors

 Virgin Stripped Bare by Her Bachelors (Oh!
-Soo-jung) is a 2000 South Korean erotic comedy-drama, directed by Hong Sang-soo.
+Soo-jeong) is a 2000 South Korean erotic comedy-drama film, directed by Hong Sang-soo.
 It was screened in the Un Certain Regard section at the 2000 Cannes Film Festival.

 It follows the romantic travails of a video producer and a gallery owner, and the web of deceit they spin around their relationship.
 It was an early success in the short career of female star Lee Eun-ju, who took her own life five years later.

 The English title of the film is a reference to Marcel Duchamp's artwork The Bride Stripped Bare By Her Bachelors, Even.

 Plot

 Soo-jung (Lee Eun-ju) is a scriptwriter for a local cable TV station.
 She is close with the program producer Young-soo (Moon Sung-keun).
 In attempts to urge his rich friend Jae-hoon to finance an independent film he is currently directing, Young-soo visits Jae-hoon's (Jeong Bo-seok) gallery with Soo-jung tagging along.
 Jae-hoon finds himself attracted to Soo-jung and asks her to become his lover.
 Soo-jung somewhat reluctantly accepts the offer on condition that it will only be when they go out for a drink.
 Their tug-of-war reveals that Soo-jung is still a virgin and this impresses Jae-hoon as well as escalates his frustration.
 Meanwhile, Young-soo also expresses his feelings for Soo-jung.
 Soo-jung will have to decide whether to surrender her virginity as Jae-hoon anxiously awaits her at a hotel room.